 Session Event Touchpoints

-The default touchpoint in the Influence module is a Session, which can be used to determine the influence of referral channels that turned a visit or session into a conversion.
+The default touchpoint in the influence chart is a session, which can be used to determine the influence of referral channels that turned a visit or session into a conversion.

-If you aren’t familiar with channel property definition or do not have a channel property available in your account already, check out the Defined Properties section of our Properties guide for steps to define one.
+If you aren’t familiar with channel property labels or do not have a channel property available in your account already, check out the Labeled Properties section of our Properties guide for steps to set one up.

 As an example, if I included a Session touchpoint aggregated by the channel property “Marketing Channel”, I would get the following result.
-You can see that the touchpoints in the resulting chart are the channel definitions from the defined property “Marketing Channel” on the “Session” event.
+You can see that the touchpoints in the resulting chart are the channel criteria from the labeled property “Marketing Channel” on the “Session” event.

-If you’re looking to combine Session-level influence with off-site events that drive a user to a session (such as opening an email), you’ll need to make sure that you define a new session event that does not include the referral traffic from this source.
+If you’re looking to combine Session-level influence with off-site events that drive a user to a session (such as opening an email), you’ll need to make sure that you create a new session event that does not include the referral traffic from this source.
 This is important for avoiding double counting touchpoints from the same source, such as open email and start session from email.
-To do so, navigate to the Define > Events page and define a ‘Start Session’ event filtered to exclude referrals from a particular source, such as ‘UTM Medium does not equal Email’.
+To do so, navigate to the Data > Labeled events page and create a ‘Start Session’ event filtered to exclude referrals from a particular source, such as ‘UTM Medium does not equal Email’.

 Arbitrary Event Touchpoints